 My teaching and research focus on gender and cultural studies in contemporary Spain, with a particular interest in literature, cinema and photography.
 I have published on material culture, objects and the body in the Spanish-speaking world in peer-reviewed venues such as Revista de Estudios Hispánicos, Journal of Spanish Cultural Studies, Bulletin of Hispanic Studies, and Romance Quarterly, and I have served as guest co-editor for a special volume of the Catalan Review.

-My book manuscript Bilingual Legacies: Father Figures in Self Writings from Barcelona (1975-2005) (currently under consideration under the University of Toronto Press), examines how authors who grew up during Francisco Franco’s dictatorship confronted and reconstituted the regime’s model of fatherhood and masculinity.
+My book manuscript Bilingual Legacies: Father Figures in Self-Writing from Barcelona (1975-2005) (forthcoming, University of Toronto Press), examines how authors who grew up during Francisco Franco’s dictatorship confronted and reconstituted the regime’s model of fatherhood and masculinity.
 The book focuses on the autobiographical works of writers born in Barcelona, including Carlos Barral, Juan Goytisolo, Terenci Moix and Clara Janés.
 In their works, these writers question the father as an all-powerful and repressive figure, firmly at the head of his family.
 Drawing on psychoanalysis as well as feminist, gender and autobiographical theory, the project contributes to current debates about gender identity and masculine subjectivity in the Spanish-speaking world.

 - Contemporary Peninsular Literature and Culture